wgrib2: -set_ext_name

 A and B microns.
 So wgrib2 added "extended names".

-switch beween the old simpler names and the newer extended names.
+So you could switch beween the old simpler names and the newer extended names.

 Extended Names